I missed my Wednesday post, but Friday? Friday is for food!

 Friday: The Husbeast loves seafood.
 Rather than go to Red Lobster, we picked up some shrimp skewers and frozen crab at the Co-Op and made our own Seafood Feast.
+We did wrap it up with food casings from dcwcasing.com/ because we didn’t want to risk the food going stale.
 I’m still learning to enjoy the taste of seafood, but I’m warming up to the taste!

 Saturday: Steak and Salad.
 Sometimes you just need a really plain, easy meal.
 There will likely be a lot of repetition of some meals as there are certain things on our go-to list.